 Members of the OJC’s Chevra Kadisha (CK) organise burials, and cremations, and can assist with Shiva prayers.
 Most burials are held at the Jewish section of the Wolvercote cemetery and cremations at the Crematorium in Headington .
 Please contact the Chevra Kadisha (email@example.com) for further details.
 Also there is a support and counselling service for those in need - BLESS (Bereavement, Loss and Emotional and Spiritual Support).
 Contact details are https://www.ojc-online.org/bless.html

 Finally, there is a cost involved in these services.
 Unlike many Burial Societies in the larger Jewish communities, OJC members make no contribution in advance towards the costs of burial.
 The CK will make all the necessary arrangements and will initially settle the costs, but will then issue a single invoice to the deceased’s representative within a few weeks.
-The exact costs depend on several factors, and are outside the control of the CK or the OJC, such as costs levied by the United Synagogue’s Tahara service in Bushey, which carries out the rituals associated with preparing a Jewish body for burial; undertakers’ costs of moving and caring for the body; the cost of the plot in Wolvercote Cemetery (and this last factor will depend on the place of residence of the deceased, with non-Oxford City residents required to pay higher charges).
+The exact costs depend on several factors, which are outside the control of the CK or the OJC, such as costs levied by the United Synagogue’s Tahara service in Bushey, which carries out the rituals associated with preparing a Jewish body for burial; undertakers’ costs of moving and caring for the body; the cost of the plot in Wolvercote Cemetery (and the cost of this last factor will depend on the place of residence of the deceased, with non-Oxford City residents required to pay higher charges).
 Approval on burial of non-members will be on a case-by-case basis and under the aegis of the CK.
 An additional ‘Service Charge’ will be required in line with fees pertaining for United Synagogue burials in London at the time.
 This service for non-members is reviewed regularly and will also depend upon the availability of space in the Jewish cemetery.

 For further information, please contact the Chevra Kadisha or call Michael Ward 01865 311124 or 07831410193..